 Chicken drumsticks covered in flour in a stainless steel bowl on a wooden surface

-Place the chicken in the oil, cover the pan, and cook it for about 15-20 minutes.
+Place the chicken in the hot oil, cover the pan, and cook it for about 15-20 minutes.
 By this time, the chicken should be golden brown on the bottom.

 Flour-covered chicken drumsticks frying in oil in a large skillet